microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 ## Security Scan

 The identified data in a airlock proces, will be submited to a security scan.
-If the security scan identifies issues the data is quarantine, and a report is added to the process metadata.
+If the security scan identifies issues the data is quarantined, and a report is added to the process metadata.
 Both the requestor and Workspace Owner are notified.
 For successful security scan, the data will remain in state **In-progress**, and accessible to the Workspace Owner.

 > * The Security scan will be optional, behind a feature flag, enabled by script
 > * The outcome of security scan will be either the in-progress (`stalexip`) storage or rejected (`stalexrej`)